annt1290/aws-capstone-project/README.md

 - **eksctl-next-app-cluster** for the cluster
 - **eksctl-next-app-nodegroup-ng-1** for the initial nodegroup

+### Create ECR Repository

+Create an ECR Repository named "next-app" to manage images built in the project.

 ### Configure Environment Variables on CircleCI

 Set the following environment variables on CircleCI > Project Settings: